objectscript/Polymetric-Dashboard/docs/CreatingNewSensors.md

     - Value: The value the sensor is to record

 #### AuditsPerSecond Sensor
-The AuditsPerSecond sensor builds off the TotalAudits sensor, adding the functionality to compute the change in value of the metric
+The AuditsPerSecond sensor builds off the TotalAudits sensor, adding functionality to compute the change in value of the metric

 1. Add two new properties to the sensor collection class, one called "LastReading" and the other "ElapsedSeconds".
 These will be used to calculate the total time since the last reading of the sensors.

   ```
   /// Time of last reading
-  Property LastReading As %Integer;
+  Property PrevReadingTime As %Integer;

-  /// Elapsed seconds since LastReading at the start of current GetSensors() call
+  /// Elapsed seconds since the last GetSensors() call
   Property ElapsedSeconds As %Integer;
   ```

 2. Add a new property to the sensor collection class called "PrevTotalAudits", this will store the last value so it can be compared to the current value

   ```
-  /// Value of TotalAudits during the last GetSensors() call
+  /// Value of NumberOfAudits during the last GetSensors() call
-  Property PrevTotalAudits As %Integer [InitialExpression = 0];
+  Property PrevNumberOfAudits As %Integer [InitialExpression = 0];
   ```

 3. Add a call to CreateSensor() in the Start() Method to create the AuditsPerSecond Sensor